"

 Hypothetico-Deductive Method

-Many have argued that the engineering design process must follow the hypothetico-deductive method (or H-D), a primary method for testing hypotheses or conjectures.
-The “hypothetico” (or hypothetical) part is where a hypothesis or theory is proposed, which needs to be tested, and the “deductive” part is where the consequences are drawn from the hypothesis or hypotheses.
-The H-D method is sometimes called THE scientific method, but it is not the only method used in scientific work.
-The H-D method can be divided into the four stages outlined in the figure below.
+Many have argued that the engineering design process must follow the hypothetico-deductive method (or H-D method), a primary method for testing hypotheses or conjectures.
+The “hypothetico” (or hypothetical) part involves proposing a hypothesis or theory that needs to be tested, and the “deductive” part involves drawing conclusions from the hypothesis or hypotheses.[1]
+The H-D method is sometimes called THE scientific method, but it is not the only method used in scientific and engineering work.
+The H-D method can be divided into four stages, as outlined in the figure below.

 1. Identify the theory, the hypothesis, or the conjecture to be tested.
 This approach does not necessarily need to rely on facts and allows for “imaginative preconceptions, intuition, and even luck.”
 However, the hypothesis usually relies on prior understanding or awareness of pervasive laws.

 2. Generate predictions from the theory.
-The theories are used to make predictions about what we see, i.e., we proceed to imitate what we perceive as the “real world.”
-These predictions would also encompass the range of conditions we perceive as the domain of applicability for the theory, which cannot necessarily have limitless bounds and will trade cost with theoretical complexity and value with predictive fidelity.
+Theories are used to make predictions about what we see, i.e., we proceed to imitate what we perceive as the “real world.”
+These predictions would also encompass the range of conditions perceived as the theory’s domain of applicability, which cannot necessarily have limitless bounds and will trade off cost with theoretical complexity and value with predictive fidelity.

 3. Use various types of experiments and measurements to test whether predictions are, in fact, correct.
 If done correctly, the measurements represent the truth.
-The data acquired, assuming the quantities needed can be measured to the necessary levels of fidelity, provides the evidence to test the proposed theories.
-Replication of an experiment by others and repeatability of the data over time are critical to doing good science.
-The data may often uncover unexpected outcomes and spawn new directions if sufficiently comprehensive and high-quality.
+The data acquired, assuming the necessary quantities can be measured to the required levels of fidelity, provide the evidence to test the proposed theories.
+Replicating an experiment by others and repeating the data over time are critical to doing good science.
+The data may often uncover unexpected outcomes and spawn new directions if it is sufficiently comprehensive and of high quality.

 4. Expose the theory to criticism, then reject or modify the theory or declare that the theory has been validated or otherwise proved.
-This process may take significant time and often depends on specific experimental measurements and other data availability.
+This process may take a significant amount of time and often depends on specific experimental measurements and the availability of other relevant data.
 However, it is the most crucial part of doing scientific research.
 Alternative hypotheses may be pursued after criticism to see which is more likely to explain the predictions.
-In this regard, the principle of parsimony, or Ockham’s Razor, is essential in mathematical modeling, i.e., in generating equations and mathematical models to represent the physics.
+In this regard, the principle of parsimony, or Ockham’s Razor, is essential in mathematical modeling, i.e., in generating equations and mathematical models to represent any given physical behavior.

-The goal is to keep in equipoise modeling complexity and predictive fidelity, something that cannot just be achieved through careful, systematic validation studies but also requires a degree of engineering common sense.
-After all, this is the ultimate foundation on which the scientific method is based.
+The overarching goal is to maintain a balance between modeling complexity and predictive fidelity.
+This can be achieved through careful, systematic validation studies and requires a degree of engineering common sense.
+After all, as the figure below suggests, this is the ultimate foundation on which the scientific method is based.

-While the development of technology is based on scientific method, it is all still firmly grounded in common sense.
-(After Gouch.)
+While technology development is based on the scientific method, it remains firmly grounded in common sense.
+(After Thomas Kuhn and others.)

 Starting Out

-Remember that aerodynamics is the underpinning of flight, so some form of aerodynamic analysis, as shown in the figure below, comes into almost all types of problem-solving with aircraft and even with spacecraft, i.e., launch and re-entry vehicles.
+Remember that aerodynamics is the underpinning of flight; therefore, some form of aerodynamic analysis, as shown in the figure below, applies to almost all types of problem-solving involving aircraft and even spacecraft, including launch and re-entry vehicles.
 Therefore, it is essential that the selected aerodynamic models be sufficiently comprehensive and detailed to predict what is needed and for the right reason.
-Ultimately, they will provide a more substantial basis for decision-making, resource allocation, risk management, and adaptability.
-By considering a wide range of factors and understanding the underlying reasons, it becomes possible to navigate options and reduce uncertainties to make informed choices.
+Ultimately, they will provide a more substantial basis for informed decision-making, effective resource allocation, prudent risk management, and enhanced adaptability.
+By considering a wide range of factors and understanding the underlying reasons, it becomes possible to navigate options and reduce uncertainties, making informed choices.

-How comprehensive and detailed any mathematical model needs to be will depend on the specific type and complexity of the physical problem, which also affects the time and effort (i.e., cost) to solve the problem.
+The level of detail and comprehensiveness required in any mathematical model will depend on the specific type and complexity of the physical problem, which also affects the time and effort (i.e., cost) required to solve it.
 If the model is intended for precise predictions, design optimization, or critical engineering applications, a higher level of detail and accuracy is typically required, and the penalty is time for a solution.
-In the workplace, time equates to money, i.e., a value-based decision process is needed, so it is essential to strike a balance between the technical level of detail in the model and the resulting computational cost.
+In the workplace, time is equivalent to money; therefore, a value-based decision process is necessary, making it essential to balance the technical level of detail in the model with the resulting computational cost.

-Furthermore, mathematical models must consider additional factors such as non-linearities, coupling effects, boundary interactions, or time-dependent behavior.
-These complexities demand more comprehensive models incorporating more detail to accurately represent the physical problem and its behavior at the price of longer execution time and higher costs.
-For example, aerodynamic equations may need to be solved consistently and simultaneously with other sets of equations describing the behavior of different aspects of the aircraft, such as its dynamic flight motion, aeroelasticity, acoustics, etc.
+Mathematical models must consider additional factors such as non-linearities, coupling effects, boundary interactions, or time-dependent behavior.
+These complexities require more comprehensive models that incorporate greater detail to accurately represent the physical problem and its behavior, albeit at the expense of longer execution times and higher costs.
+For example, aerodynamic equations may need to be solved consistently and simultaneously with other sets of equations that describe the behavior of different aspects of the aircraft, such as its dynamic flight motion, aeroelasticity, and acoustics.

-It is soon concluded that problem-solving in engineering, especially concerning flight vehicles, can be very challenging, time-consuming, and quite costly because the forms of the governing equations for different disciplines will inevitably be different.
-This issue means different solution methods, including the various specific techniques, numerical methods, etc., may be required in each case, e.g., numerically solving together or coupling the governing equations that are applicable and traditionally used in the different engineering fields.
+It is soon concluded that problem-solving in engineering, especially concerning flight vehicles, can be very challenging, time-consuming, and costly because the mathematical forms of the governing equations for different disciplines will inevitably differ.
+This issue requires different solution methods, including various specific techniques, numerical methods, and others, which may be required in each case.
+For example, this may involve numerically solving the governing equations together or coupling them, as applicable, in different engineering fields.

-Problem-solving also requires that the meaning of the governing equations must be understood, as well as each of the terms that comprise these equations.
-There may be terms or groups of terms in these equations that have different levels of complexity and then may also have interdependencies, so dropping one term may have unintended consequences on the evaluation of other terms.
+Problem-solving also requires understanding the meaning of the governing equations, as well as each of the terms that comprise these equations.
+There may be terms or groups of terms in these equations that have different levels of complexity and may also have interdependencies, so dropping one term may have unintended consequences on the evaluation of other terms.
 In many cases, simplified (reduced) or otherwise particular governing equations may be appropriate because they simplify the solution process.
 Indeed, an approximate (and fast) solution might be adequate in the initial design phases.
 However, a more accurate (and likely more time-consuming) solution might be needed later.
-Part of the skill that must be developed in engineering problem-solving is to decide what terms in the equations must be retained and what terms can be eliminated without substantially affecting the outcomes of the final solution.
+Part of the skill that must be developed in engineering problem-solving is determining which terms in the equations can be retained and which can be eliminated without substantially affecting the final solution’s outcomes.

 Setting Up Aerodynamic Models

-Solving problems in aerodynamics requires that appropriate mathematical models of the flow are set up correctly.
-The derivation of the mathematical equations that describe fluid dynamic and aerodynamic flows is a systematic process that has become well-established in engineering practice.
-However, because air (like all fluids) will continuously deform as it flows, its behavior must naturally be expected to be more difficult to describe than a solid material.
+Solving problems in aerodynamics requires setting up the appropriate and applicable mathematical models of the flow correctly.
+The derivation of the mathematical equations that describe fluid dynamics and aerodynamic flows is a systematic process that has become well-established in engineering practice.
+However, because air (like all fluids) will continuously deform as it flows, its behavior must naturally be expected to be more difficult to describe than that of a solid material.

 The starting point of any aerodynamic analysis is the statement of the physical problem, a definition of the appropriate boundary conditions, and making justifiable assumptions and approximations about how the flow develops.
-An example of a boundary condition is one that defines the values of the free-stream flow conditions or how the flow behaves on a boundary or surface, e.g., it flows parallel to the surface.
+An example of a boundary condition defines the values of the freestream flow conditions or how the flow behaves on a boundary or surface, such as when it flows parallel to the surface.
 The three fundamental conservation principles of mechanics must then be applied to the aerodynamic problem, namely:

 1. Conservation of mass, i.e., mass is neither created nor destroyed.